 Our cardiac surgeons offer a full spectrum of treatment options, using the most up-to-date surgical therapy available.
-We treat more than 1,500 patients each year, performing more than 900 surgeries on valves and coronary arteries—the highest volume of any heart service in the region.
+We perform approximately 1,200 major cardiac procedures with 1,800 total cardiac procedures.
 More than 500 heart transplants have been performed since the transplant program began in 1985, with survival rates that surpass national statistics.
 And we have one of only 20 teams in the U.S. who can implant the temporary artificial heart.

 We are committed to providing the best and most innovative care to our patients.
 Virtually all patients surveyed reported excellent patient satisfaction and would be willing to recommend their cardiac surgeon.
 Year after year, our nursing team has won awards for their excellent patient care.

 Alan Zajarias, MD, John M. Lasala, MD and Ralph J. Damiano Jr., MD, perform the first percutaneous valve repair surgery in the nation at Barnes-Jewish.